Move Forward Guide

 Kalichman L, Li L, Kim DH, et al. Facet joint osteoarthritis and low back pain in the community-based population.
 Spine (Phila, Pa 1976).
 2008;33:2560-2565.
 Free Article.

-US Department of Health and Human Services.
+US Department of Health and Human Services, Office of Disease Prevention and Health Promotion.
 Physical activity guidelines for Americans.
+Accessed August 30, 2018.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.